rkolbi/Simple_Sender/README.md

 ### Execution & safety
 Execution happens on a background worker that holds `_macro_lock`, so only one macro runs at a time. `_macro_send` waits for GRBL to finish each command (`wait_for_manual_completion`) and then polls for Idle before continuing. `%wait` uses a 30 s timeout (see `simple_sender/utils/constants.py`) while polling every 0.1 s, keeping commands synchronized.
 The runner aborts and releases the lock if GRBL raises an alarm, logging the offending line so you can recover.

+During streamed jobs, `TC:<tool name>` lines use this same prompt/tool-change path and intentionally wait with no timeout until the operator completes the tool-change flow.

 Macro scripting remains fully open, and runtime hardening is applied around it: line-level failures are logged with line numbers, audit entries (`[macro][audit]`) record raw/evaluated/outcome details (with GUI logging enabled), and timeout guards can abort stalled runs.
 By default both macro timeouts are disabled (`0`), and you can tune them in App Settings > Macros (line timeout and total timeout).